 12. Know-How to Stay Connected with Your Loved Ones

 Trekking can be incredible in a foreign country, and many trekkers seem to miss their loved ones and families on the way back home.
-Keep in touch with your family and loved ones as you enjoy the Himalayan journey will help you to get a positive attitude.
+Keep in touch with your family and loved ones as you enjoy the Himalayan journey to get a positive attitude.

 The area of Manaslu is no longer a trekking destination far from modern technology.
 Wireless internet access is available at a particular charge in most tea houses in the Manaslu region.
 However, the wifi tends to run rather slow and unreliable at some places as a massive number of trekkers use them.